Size distributions of gold nanoparticles in solution measured by single-particle mass photometry: Experimental Methods

 \subsection{Transmission Electron Microscopy}

 We acquired TEM images of gold nanoparticles deposited by dip coating onto a 3mm formvar copper TEM grid (Ted Pella: 01700-F, 200 mesh) using the Hitachi H-7600 transmission electron microscope in the UBC Bioimaging Facility.
 The images were recorded using an accelerating voltage of 80kV at 200k magnification with 800ms exposure time at a resolution of 0.40nm per pixel.
-We size-analyzed a total of 29 images (18 for 15nm, 5 for 10nm, 6 for 5nm) using a custom program coded in MATLAB 2020A.
-The software implements a two-stage circular Hough Transform\cite{Yuen1990,DAVIES2005} algorithm on a binarized image to identify the location and radius of each individual particle in the field of view.
+We size-analyzed a total of 35 images (18 for 15nm, 5 for 10nm, 12 for 5nm) using a custom program coded in MATLAB 2020A.
+The software implements a two-stage circular Hough Transform\cite{Yuen1990,DAVIES2005} algorithm on a binarized image to identify the location and radius of each individual particle in the field of view. {(See below and Supplemental Materials\cite{Supp} for details.)}.